Long Distance Trails, lightweight backpacking and gear, map measures and anything outdoorsy

 2001 reproduction badge by SMT Associates for the Camping & Caravanning Club.
 Butterfly clasp.
 30mm

-Enamel and brass badge with gilt surround given to new members as a goodwill gesture.
-Also for presentation to friends as souvenirs.
+Miniature enamel and brass badge with gilt surround given to new members as a goodwill gesture and for presentation to friends as souvenirs.
+Also available for members to buy, costing two shillings and nine pence each.
 1950-1964.
 The Camping Club of G.B.&I 1901.
 Note ‘four-nations’ corner decoration.
 Crescent stud buttonhole fastening.
 16.40mm x 19.25mm.
-Maker- Gaunt
+Maker- J R Gaunt

-Enamel and brass badge given to new members as a goodwill gesture.
-Also for presentation to friends as souvenirs.
+Enamel and brass badge given to new members as a goodwill gesture and for presentation to friends as souvenirs.
+Also available for members to buy, costing two shillings and nine pence each.
 1950-1964.
 The Camping Club of Great Britain and Ireland 1901.
 Note ‘four-nations’ corner decoration.
 Pin back.
 26mm x 31mm.
-Maker- Gaunt
+Maker- J R Gaunt

 2001 reproduction badge by SMT Associates for the Camping & Caravanning Club.
 Butterfly clasp.
 33mm x 40mm